rgevorgian/Project-1--UCLA-Cybersecurity/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- List the IP addresses of the machines you are monitoring- 10.1.0.4, 10.0.0.5

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- Specify which Beats you successfully installed - Filebeat, and Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+-In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._ filebeat monitors the log files, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+Metricbeat takes teh metrics and statistics that it collects and ships them to the output that you specify.
+Metricbeat helps you monitor your servers by collecting metrics from the system and services running on the server.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: